ESM support

 • require: Used when the library is required with a require call.
 It should point to the CommonJS build.

-The default field is the fallback entry point for both conditions.
-It's used for the actual JS code when the library is imported or required.
+• default: Used for the actual JS code when the library is imported or required.

 You can also specify additional conditions for different scenarios, such as react-native, browser, production, development etc. Note that support for these conditions depends on the tooling you're using.